First Time Visitors

-We have a brief time of discussion, in which we respond to some questions in small groups.
+We have a time of discussion, in which we respond to some questions in small groups.
+The whole congregation then comes together to share some insights they had.
 Participants are welcome to participate as little or as much as they like in this portion.
 During the discussion, the pastor often joins the youth and children to discuss the topic with them.
 Later in the service, they often go to a separate Sunday School for their own program.

 We pass the peace—which is a church-y way of saying that we greet each other and wish each other well for the day.
 As a visitor, you will get a lot of people coming up to you and introducing themselves, saying hello, and wanting to briefly meet you.
 You are not expected to roam around and seek people out.
 Sometimes this section can feel awkward, but remember, we just want to meet you and say hello!
 People may say "Peace be with you", to which the response is "And also with you."

 We have prayers of the people.
 During this time, we share with the congregation what events, good or bad, have been going on in our lives, and what we can pray for to support each other.

 We listen to a passage of Scripture.
 It is important for us to keep connected to these words that have been passed down to us.
 If a reading is from the Gospels (meaning, is a story from Jesus' life), the reader will often ask us to stand—a traditional sign of respect.
 If you choose, you are welcome to remain sitting.